 How does social media empower farmers & ranchers?

 Examples of the reach and power of social media to connect the farm gate and consumer plate can be found in numerous social media case studies:

 - #AgChat: Farmers answering consumer questions February 2010, 3.1 million unique impressions in 3 hour period.

-- Facebook fan pages, such as Farmers, Farm2U, I Love Farmers…They Feed My Soul and others.
+- Facebook fan pages, such as Ask the Farmers, HarvestHER, My Job Depends on AG and many more!

 Beyond the numbers, social media allows farmers to create meaningful connections, share information and have constructive dialogue.
 It provides them more immediate access to advocacy information and professional data from many of the farm organizations and agribusinesses that serve them.
 Social media also helps agriculturists learn from each other, build a sense of community and share best practices (farm, advocacy, or otherwise).
 These relationships help agriculture more effectively connect with people in and out of our business.

 Does the Foundation work with all segments of Agriculture?